michaelcarroll/SJU-Rock-Wall/README.md

 # SJU-Rock-Wall
 SJU Rock Wall is an iOS application for the rock climbing wall at [Saint John's University](https://csbsju.edu/).
-It's purpose is to enhance rock climbers' experience at the rock wall.
+It's purpose is to enhance rock climbers' experiences when using the rock climbing wall.

 The rock wall at Saint John’s is a popular hangout for many students.
 Located in the Warner Palaestra building, the rock wall frequently sees more than 100 people a week.
 Additionally, there is a